mslonina/Mechanic/INSTALL.md

 RNGS library
 ------------

-To build RNGS library, use the following:
+The RNGS library is built by default, to turn it off use:

-  CC=mpicc cmake .. -DBUILD_VENDOR_RNGS:BOOL=ON
+  CC=mpicc cmake .. -DBUILD_VENDOR_RNGS:BOOL=OFF